opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 The `profile` operation also provides information about each entity, such as the entity’s `last_sample_timestamp` and `last_active_timestamp`. `last_sample_timestamp` shows the last document in the input data source index containing the entity, while `last_active_timestamp` shows the timestamp when the entity’s model was last seen in the model cache.

-If there are no anomaly results for an entity, either the entity doesn't have any sample data or its model is removed from the model cache.
+If there are no anomaly results for an entity, either the entity doesn't have any sample data or resources such as memory and disk IO are constrained relative to the number of entities.

 #### Request